omarxadel/machine-learning/README.md

-# neural-networks
+# machine-learning
-This is a repository built to document my progress in studying and exercising Deep Learning and Neural Networks
+This is a repository built to document my progress in studying and exercising Machine Learning.